-Attempting to break down this trail for you here would be rather pointless; there’s no way we could do it justice and if you really want to know more there is a great guidebook by Kate Clow, the founder of the trail, as well as an official website with more information.
+Attempting to break down this trail for you here would be rather pointless; there’s no way we could do it justice and if you really want to know more there is a great guidebook complete with a map by Kate Clow, the founder of the trail, as well as an official website with more information.
 I would seriously recommend buying the guidebook.
 There’s loads of good information concerning gear, accommodation, supplies, maps, route options, and much much more.
 We’re not getting a commission or anything from this recommendation, we honestly think it would be much better to go with the book rather than without it.
 The book breaks down the route stage by stage with explanations of the sights you’ll see, where to get water and food, trail difficulty, and elevation changes.

 Check out trekkinginturkey.com for more info or to buy the book!

 Check out cultureroutesinturkey.com for tons of great information about the Lycian Way and other trails in Turkey